fodokidza/mse_glm/README.md

 - **CPU only** — array-backed, CSR-indexed storage.
 Runs on a Raspberry Pi.
 - **Distributional similarity without embeddings** — dual-axis cluster assignment identifies interchangeable tokens structurally, with no embedding model.

-## What this is not

-Not a transformer competitor for open-domain generation, reasoning, or long-range coherence.
-It has no semantic understanding — only observed token adjacency and structural slot-sharing.
-It does not generalise to unseen transitions.

 Best suited to **grammar-constrained generation** (SQL, JSON, config files, autocomplete, assembly), **embedded / low-resource environments**, and settings where **auditability and reproducibility** matter more than fluency.

 ---